 The First Council of Nicaea officially opened in Nicaea on 20 May 325 and lasted until 25 August of the same year.
-The official opening and closing sessions were attended by Emperor Constantine himself.
+Emperor Constantine himself attended the official opening and closing sessions.

 Interesting facts about Nicaea